Harry-Moore-dev/github-commiter/README.md

 Application Options:
--r, --repository= the repository to push commits to -b, --branch=     the branch to push commits to
--m, --message=    the commit message to use (default: updated with github-signer)
+-r, --repository= the repository to push commits to -b, --branch=     the branch to push commits to (creates new branch if named branch doesn't exist) -m, --message=    the commit message to use (default: updated with github-signer)

 Help Options: